PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

     // get the cancellation token
     CancellationToken token = shell.CancellationToken;

-    try
-    {
-        // Check that ollama is installed
-        if (!Utils.IsCliToolInstalled("ollama")){
+    if(Process.GetProcessesByName("ollama").Length <= 0){
-            host.RenderFullResponse("Please be sure ollama is installed and running a server, check all the prerequisites in the README of this agent.");
+        host.RenderFullResponse("Please be sure the ollama is installed and server is running.
+Check all the prerequisites in the README of this agent are met.");
         return false;
     }

-        // Check that server is running
-        if (!Utils.IsPortResponding(11434)){
-            host.RenderFullResponse("It seems you may not have the ollama server running please be sure to have `ollama serve` running and check the prerequisites in the README of this agent.");
-            return false;
-        }

-        // Where we will put the call to the API
+    // Calls to the API will go here

-    }
-    catch (OperationCanceledException e)
-    {
-        _text.AppendLine(e.ToString());

-        host.RenderFullResponse(_text.ToString());

-        return false;
-    }

     return true;
 }